gmcninch-tufts/math87-lecture-notebooks/01--optimization.md

 In contrast, if we did the same calculation with the fine amount, $f$ , we’d obtain $S(n, f) \approx 0.561$, for $f = 10,000$.
-This doesn’t very different right?
-However, while a 1% error in $m$ is reasonable, we expect much larger changes in $f$ (e.g. one can imagine regulators doubling the fine!).
+Of course, this doesn’t sound very different, but note that while a 1% error in $m$ is reasonable, we probably expect much larger changes in $f$ (e.g. one can imagine regulators doubling the fine!).
 A 100% change in $f$ results in about a 56% change in $n$, so our strategy is not robust to "expected" changes in $f$.